Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook.md

 #### Images orientation

-The MRI can be taken from the front, sides, or bottom with slight rotations.
+The MRI can be taken from the front (coronal view), sides (sagittal view), or top (axial view) with slight rotations.
 The images can be complete or incomplete.

 ### Content